nulab/BacklogMigration-Jira/README.md

 ### About change logs
 * Worklog is not supported.
 Scheduled for next release.

-### About limitations in Backlog
-* Importing users will be terminated if the number of users will exceed the limit in Backlog.

 ## Re-importing

 When the project key in Backlog and JIRA matches, they will be considered as the same project and data will be imported as follows.